AnthonyPAlicea/cascade-methodology/README.md

 ## Guiding Principles

 Here are the 7 guiding principles of Cascade Methodology:
-1. Understand the underlying user and business problems the software should solve.
-1. Build the least amount of software possible to solve those problems.
 1. Everyone has a seat at the table in writing specs.
+2. Understand the underlying user and business problems the software should solve.
+3. Build the least amount of software possible to solve those problems.
-1. Prototyping and user research are first-class citizens.
+4. Prototyping and user research are first-class citizens.
-1. AI-generated code is not to be trusted.
+5. AI-generated code is not to be trusted.
-1. The density of code quality checks needed to deploy code is a function of the entropy tolerance of the business process the code is supporting.
+6. The density of code quality checks needed to deploy code is a function of the entropy tolerance of the business process the code is supporting.
-1. Scope and timelines are functions of entropy tolerance and understanding the problems to be solved.
+7. Scope and timelines are functions of entropy tolerance and understanding the problems to be solved.

 ## The Cascade Structure